openSUSE/combustion/README.md

 If this option is found on the kernel cmdline, combustion.service's ConditionKernelCommandLine is fulfilled and it'll be required by initrd.target.
 This pulls in combustion-prepare.service, which runs after the config drive or QEMU fw_cfg blob appears (see combustion.rules for details).
+The combustion configuration is copied from the config source into /dev/shm/combustion/config (this is accessible in `transactional-update shell` later).
-It is read and if the "network" flag comment is present, enables networking for later.
+If the `network` flag is present, networking is enabled in the initrd.
 After /sysroot is mounted and network is up (if enabled), combustion.service runs, which tries to activate all mountpoints in the system's /etc/fstab and then calls transactional-update in a chroot.